drluciano/sdi-project-one/README.md

 - Integrated with Leaflet.js to display flight routes and airport locations.
 - Fetches flight route details using the ADSBDB API.
 - Automatically retrieves high-quality background images for origin and destination cities via the Pexels API.
+- CountryFlagAPI provides flags for airline country of origin, flight origin, and flight destinations.
 - Discover random active flights globally with a single click.

 ## 🚀 Getting Started